 If you mostly do difficult low-balls and steep cave problems where you're falling hard on your back a lot then this is one of the best pads out there.
 This could also be an integral part of a team of pads for covering the lumpy/uneven parts of highball landing zones.
 If you need a pad that works well in backpack mode this is one of the best at packing and hauling a lot of gear.

 Packing gear is easy and secure with ample room inside as well as side and bottom flaps to hold the stuff in.
 The suspension system is solidly attached with comfortable shoulder straps, chest strap, waist belt and the extremely useful handle between the shoulder straps for loading the pad onto your back in pack-mode.
-There is also daisy chain webbing on the back of the pad for quick easy attachments of the straps as well as any other gear.
-The 55" x 35" x 4" size is a fair amount above the average size of about 48" x 36" x 4" but it still feels like a smaller size pad when carrying it.
-It is heavy though.
-At 18 lb. it weighs about twice as much as other pads that are only about 6" smaller.
-The weight can be worth it when you consider it is the best pad for conforming to uneven landing zones, all the extra features it has and the dense recycled foam.
-That all adds weight but they are all very useful features and are, in our opinion worth the extra poundage and are what make the pad an overall winner.
+There is also daisy chain webbing on the back of the pad for quick attachments of the straps as well as any other gear.
+The 55" x 35" x 4" size is a fair amount above the average size of about 48" x 36" x 4" but it still feels like a smaller size pad while being carried.
+It is heavy relative to comparably sized pads.
+The weight can be worth it when you consider it is the best pad for conforming to uneven landing zones, its carrying capabilities, and the dense recycled foam.
+In our opinion, these benefits are worth the extra poundage and make the pad an overall winner.

 You Might Also Like